 The prevalence of the X-linked recessive type of EDA-ID is estimated to be 1 in 250,000 individuals.
 Only a few cases of the autosomal dominant form have been described in the scientific literature.

-When EDA-ID is caused by mutations in the IKBKG gene, it is inherited in an X-linked recessive pattern.
+When EDA-ID is caused by variants in the IKBKG gene, it is inherited in an X-linked recessive pattern.
 The IKBKG gene is located on the X chromosome, which is one of the two sex chromosomes.
 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
+In females (who have two X chromosomes), a variant would have to occur in both copies of the gene to cause the disorder.
 Because it is unlikely that females will have two altered copies of the IKBKG gene, males are affected by X-linked recessive disorders much more frequently than females.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.